seven-technologies-cloud/pythonrest/README.md

 This project is under active enhancement and we have several open GitHub issues so we can improve it even further, if you're an Open Source enthusiast and wish to contribute, we'd be more than happy to have you on our team!
 Get in touch via admin@seventechnologies if you have any doubts or suggestions and don't forget to star rate our repo!

 if you like our solution, please consider donating on our [Patreon campaign](https://www.patreon.com/seventechnologiescloud)!
+<br></br>

+# How Is PythonREST good for Developers?
+PythonREST allows you to have an entire CRUD API ready in minutes or seconds to fully manipulate your relational database.
+This will allow you to only need to write code specifically for functions that require third party integration or have super complex business rules.
+These are the project possibilities our project can provide you:

+- Create an API with PythonREST, add your own custom routes and update your CRUD routes at will keeping the best of both worlds.
+- Install PythonREST on your pipeline, containerize or serverless your new application and have entire APIs with no need for repositories for them.
+- Have your PythonREST API manage your CRUD operations and any other applications in any language manage the rest.
+This is a nice option if you're not a Python developer and wish the best from both worlds.
+<br></br>

+# How Is PythonREST good for your Business?
+PythonREST allows you to create Web, Mobile Apps, SaaS products or simply manage data transactions from your database in an easy and automated way.
+This will empower your teams and make your product lifecycles smoother and cleaner and will enable your to launch faster and more reliable products:

+- Save effort, energy and money by having your development team have more time to focus on business driven functionalities.
+Using PythonREST can save you more than 50% of a product development time.
+- Easy to use for free, consult us for Premium support and trainings on demand.
+- Cloud friendly and easily adaptable to any workflow, even for teams that do not use Python as a development language.
+<br></br>

 ## Key features
 - Support for MySQL, PostgreSQL, SQLServer and MariaDB databases